 Being an authority means that you are considered an expert in your field AND delivering your knowledge in a meaningful way to your audience.

 Being an authority means that your target audience sees you as the go-to for information over your competitors.

 But, it’s not just about positioning yourself as an expert.

 Establishing yourself as an authority means building trust with your target audience.
-And, once you gain trust and build your credibility, your business will grow.
+And, once you gain trust and build your credibility, your business will grow and money will flow.